Robust and Minimally Invasive Watermarking for EaaS: Conclusion

-In this paper, we propose a novel approach to provide robust intellectual property protection for Embeddings-as-a-Service (EaaS) through watermarking.
-Instead of inserting the watermark into the entire embedding, our method, ESpeW (Embedding-Specific Watermark), fully leverages the high-dimensional and sparse nature of LLMs' embeddings, selectively injecting watermarks into specific positions to ensure robustness and reduce the impact on embedding quality.
+In this paper, we propose a novel watermarking to provide robust and minimally invasive intellectual property protection for EaaS.
+Instead of inserting watermark into the entire embedding, our method fully leverages the high-dimensional and sparse nature of LLMs' embeddings, selectively injecting watermarks into specific positions to ensure robustness and reduce the impact on embedding quality.
 Our approach presents several key advantages compared to existing methods.
-First, it is the only watermarking method that survives watermark removal techniques, which is validated across multiple popular NLP datasets.
+First, it can survives under various removal attacks.
 Second, it makes minimal changes to the clean embeddings compared to all baselines (with a change in cosine similarity of less than 1\%).
 Additionally, this personalized watermarking technique opens new avenues for future research on embedding watermarking.
+We also provide a discussion on the broader implications and potential societal impacts of our work in \S~\ref{sec:broader_impacts}.